rezich/librez/README.md

 - `static void simulate(float dt)` The simulation function.
 - `static void suspend()` Called when the game is suspended. **Automatically defined if `USING_AUTOSAVE` is also enabled.**
 - `static void resume_begin(unsigned int seconds)` Called when the game is resumed -- `seconds` is how many seconds are needed to simulate until the simulation is "caught up".
+- `static int  resume_update(unsigned int frames_left_to_simulate, unsigned int total_frames_to_simulate)` Called during the catch-up process.
+Use the parameters to display a loading bar or something.
+Return value is just like the normal `update()` function -- whether or not to update the display.
 - `static void resume_end()` Called once the simulation is "caught up".

-#### `SIMULATION_REFRESH_RATE`
+#### `SUSPEND_RESUME_SIMULATION_REFRESH_RATE`
-Must be set to make use of the suspend/resume functionality.
-This is the rate that `simulate()` will be run to "catch up" the simulation to the current time when the game is resumed.
+This is the "framerate" that `simulate()` will be run at when "catching up" the simulation to the current time when the game is resumed.
+Must be a `float`.
+Defaults to `30.f`.

-***`USING_AUTOSAVE` and `USING_SUSPEND_RESUME` are both experimental and not yet completely fleshed out!
-Right now, if your game takes too long to "catch the simulation up", it will crash on real hardware.
-This will be addressed in the future.***
+#### `SUSPEND_RESUME_DISPLAY_INTERVAL_MILLISECONDS`
+The interval at which the display is updated while simulating the suspend/resume, in milliseconds.
+Must be less than 10000, or else the hardware will think your game has hung and will terminate it.
+Must be an `unsigned int`.
+Defaults to `((unsigned int)(1.f / SUSPEND_RESUME_SIMULATION_REFRESH_RATE * 1000.f))`.

+#### `SUSPEND_RESUME_SIMULATE_SECONDS`
+Used for testing out long suspend/resume simulation catch-ups.
+Causes the game to pretend that the given number of seconds has passed since the last time the game was run, when the game launches.